 The first time I read about this technique of selling to potential enemies was in The Arms of Krupp by William Manchester.
 When Adolf Hitler demanded the German arms manufacturer, Krupp, to stop selling arms to Germany’s enemies, Krupp threatened to take his whole operation, his knowledge and expertise, to Russia.
 Hitler and Mr. Krupp made a compromise.
 Krupp agreed to sell only last year’s models to Germany’s enemies.
 Hitler acquiesced.

 They tried to dismantle Krupp industries after the war but found the task impossible.
 They denied Krupp the right to practice his “craft” in Germany.
-Kupp went to China and then to other international sites and became the richest man alive in his day – a great life for a man who should have been executed as a war criminal.
+Kupp went to China and then to other international sites and became one of the richest men alive in his day.

 “After the Cold War ended, the government added 2,662 Tomahawks and other missiles to its arsenal.
 It increased air power capabilities by modernizing 961 night-capable aircraft and 707 precision-guided munitions-capable aircraft.